Persecution of Uyghurs in China: Forced labor

+As part of forced labor schemes, Uyghurs have been transferred to factories outside of Xinjiang.
+According to research by the Australian Strategic Policy Institute, due to the transfer of Uyghurs from Xinjiang to factories within China, Uyghur workforce was present in the factories that are in the supply chains of at least 82 well-known global companies, including Marks & Spencer, Samsung, and Nike.
+In response, companies such as Marks & Spencer pledged that it would not happen again by checking supply lines.
+Samsung said that it would ensure that previous controls ensured good work conditions under its code of conduct.
+Apple, Esprit, and Fila did not respond.

 Posters in Bordeaux, France, accusing Nike of complicity in the Uyghur genocide.

 The Chinese government is reported to have pressured foreign companies to reject claims of abuses.
 Apple was asked by the Chinese government to censor Uyghur-related news apps, among others, on its devices sold in China.
 Companies such as Nike and Adidas were boycotted in China after they criticized the treatment of Uyghurs, which resulted in significant drop in sales.

 Medical experiments

 Former inmates have said that they were subjected to medical experimentation.